JaeS-Lee/Toxicology-data-analysis-using-Python-Chemical-structure-visualization-/README.md

 # Toxicology data analysis using Python (Chemical structure visualization)

-I will introduce how to make simple chemical structures for toxicology data using Python and SMILES.
+I will introduce how to make simple chemical structures for toxicology data using Python.
 For the visualization, a powerful module called RDKit.

 Before browsing my codes, please install the module to your Python beforehand.